Browse Templates Explore the Product Try It Free

 Scalability refers to the ability to increase production or sales without significantly increasing costs.
 Physical products have limited scalability since each product requires materials and labor, which can become more expensive as production increases.
 This could limit your ability to offer discounts or lower prices for bulk orders.

 Digital products, on the other hand, have high scalability since they can be replicated at a low cost.
 This allows for flexibility in offering discounts or bundling options to attract more customers.
+Three-tiered pricing often steers consumers towards the middle, more expensive option due to a psychological preference for compromise.

 Pricing tip 5: Invest in your brand